-When Meghan Markle addressed the crowds at last year’s British Fashion Awards, 2019 is the year where “it‚Äôs cool to be kind”.
+When Meghan Markle addressed the crowds at last year’s British Fashion Awards, she declared 2019 as the year when “it‚Äôs cool to be kind”.
 Kind to the planet and also kind to the people and animals involved in the complicated supply chains that bring clothes to your closet.

-But with consumer awareness about how are clothes are really being made on the rise, it‚Äôs an exciting time for sustainable fashion.
+But with consumer awareness about how our clothes are really being made on the rise, it‚Äôs an exciting time for sustainable fashion.

-Ethics and sustainability in relation to fashion is a scale, with three different categories in the production of ethical fashion, according to the Ethical Fashion Forum: social, environmental and commercial.
-For our edit of the most ethical and sustainable buys on Sloane Street, chosen for their credentials or because of the steps the brand is making in being kinder to the planet and its people.
+Here, we’ve selected some of the most ethical and sustainable buys on Sloane Street, chosen either for their eco credentials or because of the steps the brand is making in being kinder to the planet and its people.